-Semester/Term Date Fall Semester Tuesday prior to the 1 st week of classes Spring Semester Tuesday prior to the 1 st week of classes Summer Terms Last Friday of June for summer
+Semester/Term Date Fall Semester Tuesday prior to the 1 st week of classes Spring Semester Tuesday prior to the 1 st week of classes Summer Terms June 28, 2024

 SAP Appeals Committee and Decision:

 The SAP Appeals Committee is comprised of representatives from the Office of Student Financial Assistance, School of Pharmacy (SOP) Student Affairs, and SOP Academic Affairs.
 Students will be sent official notification of the SAP Appeals Committee decision.
 The decision of the SAP Appeals Committee is final.